hahajjjun/hahajjjun.github.io/_posts/2025-07-02-gene-collections.md

 ---
 **Linking Gene Modules to GWAS via s-LDSC**

 Once modules are defined, `sc-linker` treats each module as a functional category and uses **stratified LDSC** (s-LDSC)[5] to quantify its contribution to trait heritability.

 It is a long journey to introduce **s-LDSC** from scratch, but some key concepts include:
 - regressing GWAS summary statistics(chi-square statistic) with LD score(sum of LD $r^2$ values between that SNP and all others in the region) yields a estimate of hearitability and confounding factors such as population structure.
-- s-LDSC extends LDSC into the functional category of SNPs
+- s-LDSC extends LDSC accounting for the functional category of SNPs
 - in `sc-linker` study, genes comprising the module are mapped to SNPs via enhancer-gene mapping(Roadmap-ABC)[6-10] strategy thus translates gene functional categories to a collection of mapped SNPs.

 These consecutive steps in identifying gene programs and linking with GWAS summary statistics, provide a **foundational framework** in **identifying and applying a collection of genes to interpret complex, context-dependent hierarchy across variant-enhancer-gene-trait**.